logicalclocks/logicalclocks.github.io/docs/setup_installation/azure/aks_acr_integration.md

 This guide provides an example setup with a private AKS cluster.

+!!!Note
+    If you prefer to use Terraform over command lines you can refer to our Terraform example [here](https://github.com/logicalclocks/terraform-provider-hopsworksai/tree/main/examples/complete/azure/aks).

 ## Step 1: Create a Virtual network and a subnet
 First, you need to create the virtual network and the subnet in which Hopsworks and the AKS nodes will run.
 To do this run the following commands, replacing *\$RESOURCE_GROUP* with the resource group in which you will run your cluster.